Novel: The Victorian period: 1837–1901

-In the 19th century the relationship between authors, publishers, and readers, changed.
-Authors originally had only received payment for their manuscript, however, changes in copyright laws, which began in 18th and continued into the 19th century promised royalties on all future editions.
+In the 19th century, the relationship between authors, publishers, and readers changed.
+Authors originally had only received payment for their manuscript, however, changes in copyright laws, which began in the 18th and continued into the 19th century promised royalties on all future editions.
 Another change in the 19th century was that novelists began to read their works in theaters, halls, and bookshops.
 Also during the nineteenth century the market for popular fiction grew, and competed with works of literature.
 New institutions like the circulating library created a new market with a mass reading public.

 Another difference was that novels began to deal with more difficult subjects, including current political and social issues, that were being discussed in newspapers and magazines.
-The idea of social responsibility became a key subject, whether of the citizen, or of the artist, with the theoretical debate concentrating on questions around the moral soundness of the modern novel.
-Questions about artistic integrity, as well as aesthetics, including, for example. the idea of "art for art's sake", proposed by writers like Oscar Wilde and Algernon Charles Swinburne, were also important.
+Under the influence of social critics like Thomas Carlyle, the idea of social responsibility became a key subject, whether of the citizen, or of the artist, with the theoretical debate concentrating on questions around the moral soundness of the modern novel.
+Questions about artistic integrity, as well as aesthetics, including the idea of "art for art's sake", proposed by writers like Oscar Wilde and Algernon Charles Swinburne, were also important.